 You can stay in Seoul your entire life and never come close to eating at all the restaurants.
 It seems at times that there are as many eateries as there are people and eating is one of the most popular attractions in Seoul.
 Eating is therefore not really about going to a specific restaurant, but rather about trying all the different food options there are.

 While there are internationally famous restaurants, they are not necessarily the best options.
-I have found that the tastiest food often comes from following the crowds.
-If the restaurant is busy or there is a long queue, the food is most likely good because Koreans are foodies.
+The tastiest food often comes from following the crowds.
+If the restaurant is busy or there is a long queue, the food is most likely good because Koreans are very particular about taste and it is a very on-trend culture.

 Restaurants in Seoul are also often clustered together over the space of a few blocks.
 Find these areas and take a look around.
 If there’s something that looks interesting and busy, pop in.